1. Home

 Most individuals and businesses prefer Microsoft Windows.
 It’s been the world’s most popular OS for decades.
 According to GlobalStats, Windows occupied 29.34% of the operating system market share and 69.52% of the desktop operating system market share worldwide in July 2023.
 At the same time, this popularity made Windows one of the most attackable software.

-OS Market Share WorldWide aacording to GlobalStats
+OS Market Share WorldWide aacording to GlobalStats.

-Desctop OS Market Share Worldwide according to GlobalStats
+Desctop OS Market Share Worldwide according to GlobalStats.

 However, Microsoft has been struggling with its cybersecurity issues all the time and making its products safer.
 Thus, a number of features were introduced to make Windows 10 IoT secure for its use in medical devices.
 Thus, you can use special encryption and authentication tools to protect sensitive health information and prevent unauthorized access to patient data.
 You can also keep an eye on the processes that run on your machines to avoid unwanted activities.